Search Unity

 Reports that are created within the dashboard can be exported to PNG or CSV.
 Alternatively, if you would like to export raw data you can make use of the Data Access feature to again access your organization data through Snowflake.

-Can I disable UGS Analytics?
+Can I disable Analytics?

-Yes, UGS Analytics can be enabled and disabled from the UGS Analytics Settings page on the Unity Dashboard.
+Yes, Analytics can be enabled and disabled from the Analytics Settings page on the Unity Dashboard.
 Disabling this setting prevents further data from being recorded.
 It can be re-enabled again at a later date to resume data recording.

 Can I delete my data?